scosman/secret_share/README.md

         </picture>
 </p>

-### SecretShare: An easy and secure way to share secrets
+### SecretShare: Easy, secure one time secret sharing CLI

 ## How it works

 The whole process takes about 15 seconds:

-1. The receiver runs secret_share and it generates a one-time public key they can send to the sender
+1. The receiver runs secret_share and it generates a one-time public key which send to the sender
-2. The sender runs secret_share, pastes in the public key from the receiver, types the secret, and gets an encrypted response they can send back
+2. The sender runs secret_share, pastes in the public key from the receiver, types the secret, and gets an encrypted response they send back
 3. The receiver pastes in the encrypted response and sees the secret

 <img width="1669" height="694" alt="flow chart" src="https://github.com/user-attachments/assets/9a1f0b4f-915a-4bd4-80e3-14a27066f58e" />